RockefellerArchiveCenter/aurora/README.md

 |manager|password|Managing Archivist|

 See the Aurora User Documentation for more information about permissions associated with each user role.

+Note that in the Docker container, all user passwords are reset to "password" each time the container is restarted.
+This behavior can be changed by editing `setup_objects.py`, but note that this change will impact your ability to SFTP bags into the container.

 ## Transferring digital records